tslocum/cview/README.md

 ## Hello World

-This basic example creates a box titled "Hello, World!" and displays it in your terminal:
+This basic example creates a TextView titled "Hello, World!" and displays it in your terminal:

 ```go
 package main